What to Consider Before Deciding on a Duplex Home

 The utility lines

 Check what other features you’re sharing.
 Do you have the same driveway?
 How about your fence?
-If the fence corrodes or gets broken, who will take care of it?
+If the wall corrodes or gets broken, who will take care of it?
 Would your neighbor agree to pay half for repairs?

 Your neighbor